 Not only can we recommend a product that will provide lasting, long-term moisturization, but we’re also giving you 9 tips to help you achieve your best, most hydrated skin this winter season.

 Incorporating a gentle, non-foaming cleanser is a key step in your skincare routine, especially during the winter.
 Foaming cleansers contain harsh ingredients that can damage the skin barrier, increasing both dryness and irritation.
 Depending on your skin concerns, we offer two gentle, non-foaming cleansers—Clarifying Cleanser for acne-prone skin and Restoring Cleanser for aging-related concerns.
 Either option is a perfect start to your regimen.

 2. Exfoliate Gently

 Many exfoliators contain rough abrasives or ingredients, like Glycolic Acid, that are designed to damage the surface of your skin.
 The purpose of an exfoliant is to release and remove dead skin cells that build up on the skin’s surface.
 Though physical scrubbing may feel tangibly gratifying, ingredients like Lactic and Salicylic Acid have natural exfoliating properties that are gentle yet effective on the skin.
-Replicating dermatologist peels, MD Complete Clarifying Gel Mask or Booster Pack are great options.
+Replicating dermatologist peels, MD Complete Clarifying Gel Mask is great options.